mtdukes/how-to/readme.md

 ### Use a pipe
 <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>M</kbd>

-Input a `%>%` at your cursor to pipe output to the next line.
+Input a `%>%` at your cursor to pipe output to the next line with the `dplyr` library.

 ### Use an assignment
 <kbd>Option</kbd> + <kbd>-</kbd>